DR. RICHARD MILLET

 2018 – El Paso, Texas (68th Conference)

-UG Carlos Espina (Vassar College)
+Carlos Espina (Vassar College)

 On his collaboration with the Border Network for Human Rights in engaging the public and the media on family separation and child detention issues